-The dental cleaning procedure is not a big deal at all and we will make you feel comfortable when you visit our Beechview office.
-The process involves special tools that our dental hygienists/dentist use to ensure that the gums and teeth are cleaned as efficiently as possible.
+Our professional team ensures that you are comfortable when visiting Beechview.
+The process involves special tools that our dentists/dental hygienists use to ensure that the gums and teeth are cleaned as efficiently as possible.

 A cleaning usually begins with the hygienist using an ultrasonic cleaning tool that causes vibrations on the teeth to assist in loosening plaque.
 The cleaner also utilizes a stream of water that is sprayed over the teeth to help remove the loosened plaque.
 Additional or significant build-up of plaque will then be removed manually with a scraping tool that will be used to gently scrape off deposits on the surface or between the teeth.
 This process may cause slight discomfort in some patients but an analgesic can be applied to help alleviate any sensitivity or pain.

 Once all the plaque and tartar have been removed from the gums and teeth, the next step is brushing and polishing.
 The hygienist will apply a special cleanser to a rotating instrument to gently scrub the surface of the teeth and also polish them.
 After the polishing is complete, the hygienist will floss in between the teeth and may apply a fluoride solution to help protect, fortify, and strengthen the enamel.